sway2020/GravitativeCableCar/cable_car_asset_guide/README.md

 Restart the game.
 Make sure ModTools is enabled.
 Go to the asset editor and import main.fbx as a vehicle using the cable car template.
 ![](https://i.imgur.com/yhnRJoI.jpg)

 Here you should see some weird shading on the imported model.
-This is because by the default the cable car template uses the shader for ships on the main mesh so the vanilla cable cars look wet.
+This is because by default the cable car template uses the shader for ships on the main mesh so the vanilla cable cars look wet.
 ![](https://i.imgur.com/9tHeqxv.jpg)

 Click ctrl-E to open ModTools' scene explorer.
 Click  Show edited prefab.